Global Sustainable Development BASc (UCAS L8A1)

 Transferable skills

-You will learn valuable transferable skills that will help you with your employment prospects, including:
+You will learn valuable transferable skills that will help you grow your employment prospects, including:

-• Communication: You will develop advanced communication skills that enable you to communicate with a variety of audiences and in different settings
+- Communication: You will develop advanced communication skills that enable you to connect with a variety of audiences and in different settings

-• Collaboration: You will have plenty of opportunities to work with others and nurture your emotional intelligence, developing a professional attitude
+- Collaboration: You will be presented with several opportunities to work with others and nurture your emotional intelligence, whilst developing a professional attitude suitable for the workplace

 Helping you find the right career